pnminh/aws-solutions-architect-associate-notes-SAAC03/utils/ACM.md

 ## IAM certificate Store
-- used for regions where ACM is not available
+- only used for regions where ACM is not available
 - can be used via cli